Bagatur

 Bagatur flavours

-The chess engine <a href=https://github.com/bagaturchess/JFish>JFish</a> is using Bagatur as a basis and on top it uses the Stockfish NNUE as evaluation function.
-The idea behind is to have strongest chess engine in Java as a reference.
+The chess engine JFish uses Bagatur as its base and plugs in the Stockfish NNUE as its evaluation function.
+The goal is to have the strongest Java chess engine as a reference.

-Revisions history
+Revision history

 Credits